3mcd/glom/docs/src/entity_graph.md

 # Entity Graph

+**Problem:** Searching through thousands of entities every frame to find those that match a specific set of components is inefficient and doesn't scale.

 The `EntityGraph` organizes entities based on their components.
 It uses an archetype-based approach, grouping entities with the same set of components into nodes.

 ## Archetypes